KeltonBang/Elkstack-Project-and-Scripts/README.md

-This is a collection of my Linux scripts and my Ansible scripts i created when i attended the KU Cybersecurity Bootcamp
+This is a collection of my Linux scripts and my Ansible scripts i created

 The linux scripts were used to sort through the Lucky Duck Casino dealer and player data to find who was cheating at the roulette table.